-Responsible Department Planning

-Funding Sources Departmental Budget

-Actions and Timeframe Amend the Zoning Ordinance according to the following schedule: • By the end of 2022, adopt the Objective Design Standards.

-By early 2023, complete Tiny Homes study.
+Responsible Department Planning Funding Sources Departmental Budget Actions and Timeframe Amend the Zoning Ordinance according to the following schedule: By early 2023, complete Tiny Homes study.
 Establish housing program based on study recommendations, including identifying potential sites and funding sources as appropriate.
 By the end of 2024, complete the Zoning Ordinance revisions as outlined above.
 Relevant Policies HE 1.5, HE 1.8, HE 1.10, HE 3.2, HE 3.4, HE 4.8